Titanic Museum Belfast, Northern Ireland

 Glass of Thrones becomes an iconic landmark

-The adventure begins the moment you walk through the doors of the Museum.
-It adeptly tells the story of the tragic doom of the famous Titanic, taking you on a journey all the way back to the construction of the Titanic and even to her conception in the early 1900s.
-The Museum is rich with real artefacts that will definitely draw your attention.
+The adventure begins the moment you walk through the doors of the museum.
+It adeptly tells the story of the tragic doom of the famous Titanic, taking you on a journey back to the construction of the Titanic and even to her conception in the early 1900s.
+The museum is rich with authentic artefacts that will draw your attention.

 There has been sustained growth in tourism spend in Northern Ireland over the last 4-5 years, with tourism worth £750 million to the local economy in 2014.
 Titanic Belfast has played a major part in this success with over 2.5 million visitors to its galleries since opening.